henry232323/CitizenId-passport-auth/README.md

 ## Configuration Options

+### Getting Client Credentials

+To use this strategy, you'll need to register an application with Citizen iD and obtain your client credentials.
+For detailed instructions on how to create and configure your OAuth2 client, see the [Citizen iD OAuth2 Documentation](https://docs.citizenid.space/integrator-guide/oauth2/).

 ### Required Options

-- **clientID**: Your CitizenID application's Client ID
+- **clientID**: Your Citizen iD application's Client ID
-- **callbackURL**: URL to which CitizenID will redirect the user after granting authorization
+- **callbackURL**: URL to which Citizen iD will redirect the user after granting authorization

 ### Optional Options

-- **clientSecret**: Your CitizenID application's Client Secret (optional for public clients using PKCE)
+- **clientSecret**: Your Citizen iD application's Client Secret (optional for public clients using PKCE)
 - **scope**: Array of permission scopes to request
   - Default: `['openid', 'profile', 'email']`
   - Available scopes: `openid`, `profile`, `email`, `roles`, `offline_access`